4 Days in Budapest: A Fun Itinerary for First-Timers

 I stayed in a lovely central apartment, but unfortunately, it isn’t available at the moment.
 Check out these other highly-rated accommodations instead.

-If you’re an avid luxury traveler and you want to stay in a 6-star hotel (an unofficial rating of a 5-star hotel that offers special luxury services), you can also check out the Gresham Palace.
+If you’re an avid luxury traveler and want to stay in a 6-star hotel (an unofficial rating of a 5-star hotel that offers special luxury services), you can also check out the Gresham Palace.

-Day 3: Pest (Museum of Sweets and Selfies, Andrassy Avenue, St. Stephen’s Basilica, street art walking tour, Hungarian Parliament Building, Tram 2).
+Day 3: Pest (Museum of Sweets and Selfies, Andrassy Avenue, St. Stephen’s Basilica, street art tour, Hungarian Parliament Building, Tram 2).

 Parisi Udvar, a beautiful building in Budapest

-Four Days in Budapest: Tips and Notes
+Seeing Budapest in 4 Days: Tips and Notes

 Here are a few things to know before visiting Budapest:

-– If you have more than 4 days, visit Budapest as part of a longer Hungary itinerary or even an Eastern Europe itinerary by train.
+How much time to spend: If you have more than 4 days, visit Budapest as part of a longer Hungary itinerary or even an Eastern Europe itinerary by train.

 Getting from the airport to the city center: I preferred taking a taxi for convenience, but you could use public transport instead.
 Read here for more info on that.

-– Vegans, this one is for you.
+Food: Vegans, this one is for you.
 Although Hungary is not the most vegan-friendly destination, finding places to eat vegan food in Budapest is a lot easier than you think.
+I don’t eat meat but still found great restaurants, street food spots, and fantastic breakfast and brunch spots in Budapest.

 A la Maison Grand - a cafe in Budapest